risc0/zeth/README.md

   -o, --op-rpc-url=<OP_RPC_URL>
           URL of the Optimism RPC node
   -c, --cache[=<CACHE>]
           Use a local directory as a cache for RPC calls.
-Accepts a custom directory. [default: rpc_cache] -b, --block-number=<BLOCK_NUMBER>
+Accepts a custom directory. [default: cache_rpc] -b, --block-number=<BLOCK_NUMBER>
           Block number to begin from
   -n, --block-count=<BLOCK_COUNT>